Cruise industry tops 20 million clients, focuses on Asia

-NEW YORK (Reuters) - Cruise lines carried 20.3 million passengers last year and expect the numbers to rise in 2013 as more companies focus resources on luring Asian clients, industry experts said on Wednesday.
+NEW YORK, Jan 30 (Reuters) - Cruise lines carried 20.3 million passengers last year and expect the numbers to rise in 2013 as more companies focus resources on luring Asian clients, industry experts said on Wednesday.

 “The industry is well positioned to continue with this trajectory,” Christine Duffy, CLIA’s president and CEO, told a news conference, adding that new policies have been introduced following a review after the accident.